Save Your Back, Switch Your Snow Shovel

 Curved Handle vs. Straight

-The scooping shape of the bottom of the shovel actually matters more than you think!
-Round-shaped bottoms are best for gathering snow onto the shovel.
-That means when you are barreling through your driveway you will be able to hack away effectively.
-The rectangle-shaped bottoms are better for simply pushing snow out of the way.
-When you have a smaller drift, this shape can do you well.
-When you do not have a need for heavy lifting, this can be a quick way to clear your path!
+The scooping shape of the bottom of the shovel matters more than you think!
+Round-shaped bottoms are best for gathering snow onto the shovel — meaning when you are barreling through your driveway you will be able to hack away effectively.
+Rectangle-shaped bottoms are better for simply pushing snow out of the way.
+When you have a smaller drift and no need for heavy lifting, this shape can be a quick way to clear your path.

 Enhance Your Shoveling

-If you are a go-getter, prepping your walkways for snowfall may save you time out in the snow this winter.
-There are helpful snow removal enchantments that can keep snow from piling up!
+If you are a go-getter, prepping your walkways for snowfall may save you time out in the cold this winter.
+There are helpful snow removal enhancements that can keep snow from piling up:

-Cooking spray- cooking spray on the end of your shovel can help it glide through piles
+- Cooking spray — Applied to the end of your shovel, it can help it glide through piles.

 With these small adjustments, work smarter not harder this winter!
 Simple changes to an everyday item can make a world of difference.
 And keep checking the Kratos Gas & Power blog for excellent tips!